ObjectOrientedAss/TanksForPlayingCompleted/README.md

 - Lag compensation simulation makes the tanks move through objects if their moving in that direction.
 It is not a real bug, it's just something that is still not handled.
 - The shooting VFX is not right aligned with the turret.
 - This is a 4 player max game, but if in the create lobby panel you select a higher number, it is valid.
 It's a super easy fix but i had no time.
+- The cannon and the mortar turrets material has always the same color.
+It's because they were added later and the material changing snippet was not performing a loop at that time, but changing the only turret i had.

 ## Final considerations
 It's not perfect, it's not definitive, it's not bugless (as i have reported in the known bugs session), but it does its dirty job very well.